-If you’ve been cited, arrested, or charged with prostitution under PC 647(b), contact a Prostitution Defense Lawyer at the Law Offices of John D. Rogers for a free confidential consultation concerning your rights and defenses.
+If you’ve been cited, arrested, or charged with prostitution under PC 647(b), contact an Newport Beach Criminal Defense Lawyer at the Law Offices of John D. Rogers for a free confidential consultation concerning your rights and defenses.
 Because prostitution is a misdemeanor offense, we will attend court on your behalf without your personal presence needed.
 Contact our office today if you’ve been cited or arrested in Hollywood, Beverly Hills, Newport Beach, Orange County, Los Angeles, or any other southern California locality.

 WHAT ARE RELATED CHARGES TO PROSTITUTION?